Sociology Department

 In-Person

 This course draws upon the theoretical preparation provided in SOCI 251 to critically assess various topics in deviance and social control, and their power relations.
 Students will for instance, consider the complex relations of power and control associated with sex and sexuality, contemporary notions of fitness and health, white versus blue collar crime, as well as ‘natural’ disasters.
-Credit will be granted for only one of SOCI 252 or SOCI 250.
 Prerequisite: SOCI 251.
 Three credits.

 Experiencing Social Class